 Microsoft Teams Audio Conferencing License

 When someone schedules a meeting without a Microsoft Teams Audio Conferencing license assigned to them, the meeting invite contains a link to join the meeting.
 The invite does not include a dial-in number or a conference ID:

-This might be fine for most meetings; people can join via the web or desktop client to the meeting and use their computer audio (preferably with a Teams certified device).
+This configuration might be fine for most meetings.
+People can join via the web or desktop client to the meeting and use their computer audio (preferably with a Teams certified device).

 Additional options in the meeting invite include a link to find another dial-in number if the primary one is not a local number, resetting your PIN if you need to authenticate when dialing in, and configuring meeting options like lobby settings.

 Joining Meetings with Microsoft Teams Audio Conferencing

 On the pre-join meeting screen, there is an option for Phone Audio.
-This allows using your phone for the microphone and speakers while watching the content in the Teams client.
-You may want to do this in scenarios where you have concerns about the quality of the Internet connection and want to make sure that the audio portion has a good connection, possibly dialing out to a cell phone or desk phone.
+This option allows you to use your phone for the microphone and speaker while watching the content in the Teams client.

-When this option is selected, you are joined to the meeting and prompted to enter the phone number for the Teams meeting service to dial to connect your audio:
+When this option is selected, you join the meeting and are prompted to enter the phone number for the Teams meeting service to dial to connect your audio:

-Note: it appears some phone number normalization does occur; here I entered in my 10-digit phone number and it auto-normalized to the full E.164 number with a plus sign.
+Note: Teams does perform phone number normalization does occur.
+Here, I entered in my 10-digit phone number and it auto-normalized to the full E.164 number with a plus sign.

-Once I select Call me, the Teams meeting service will dial-out to my cell phone where I can answer and connect to the audio portion of the meeting.
+Once you select Call me, the Teams meeting service will dial-out to the phone number.
+You answer the call and connect to the audio portion of the meeting.

 The Microsoft Teams Audio Conferencing license enables you to add someone to a meeting by dialing their phone number.
-They will join via their phone but not have access to any content being presented.
+They join via their phone but do not have access to any content being presented.
 To dial out to add a participant, select the Participant icon, then enter the phone number to dial.